ioggstream/ohai/draft-rdb-ohai-feedback-to-proxy.md

 # Introduction

-Oblivious HTTP [I-D.ietf-ohai-ohttp] describes a method of encapsulation for binary HTTP messages [BINARY] using Hybrid Public Key Encryption (HPKE; [HPKE]).
+Oblivious HTTP [OHTTP] describes a method of encapsulation for binary HTTP messages [BINARY] using Hybrid Public Key Encryption (HPKE; [HPKE]).
 This enables a deployment architecture that can separate the identity of a requester from the request.
-This scheme requires that servers and intermediaries explicitly support it.
+This scheme requires explicit support of origin servers and intermediaries.

+Since oblivious clients are behind the oblivious architecture, origin servers cannot distinguish between well-behaving and malicious clients: an unexpected behavior from a subset of clients will impact on all the intermediated clients, as described in {{Section 8.2.1 of OHTTP}}.
+This can be problematic when the origin server implements rate limiting policies based on information masked by the oblivious architecture, such as the source IP address.

+This document defines a mechanism based on [RATELIMIT] that allows Oblivious request and target resource to provide rate limit information to an Oblivious proxy, that can then use them to apply rate-limit policies on oblivious clients.

+While [RATELIMIT] allows servers to publish current service limits to clients, this document aims to publish current service limits to oblivious proxies.
-The server
+The former
-is susceptible to the attacks described below, but it cannot enact per-client mitigations, since it has only knowledge of the oblivious proxy.
-Rate-limiting traffic from an oblivious proxy impacts all clients behind that proxy, whether they are compliant or not with the server rate-limiting policies.

-Attacks against the Request and Target Resources can be classified into three primary categories:

-1. A client sends a malformed encapsulated request causing decryption failure or decryption overload failure on the oblivious request resource.
-This causes the oblivious request resource to send an error status code back to the oblivious proxy.

-2. A client sends an HTTP request that causes an HTTP error on the oblivious target resource.
-This might be a malformed HTTP request, or request for a missing resource.,

-3. HTTP flood: A botnet performing an HTTP flood attack against a victim's server.
-Because each bot in a botnet makes seemingly legitimate network requests the traffic is not spoofed and may appear "normal" in origin.
-This might be too many requests from a single client, too many requests from the clients behind the same oblivious proxy or too many requests from all clients on the Internet.

-This document defines how an overload indication is communicated to an oblivious proxy so that this proxy can rate limit transactions by overzealous or misbehaving clients, allowing the oblivious proxy to continue servicing well-behaved clients to that same oblivious target resource.

-"RateLimit Fields for HTTP" specification [I-D.ietf-httpapi-ratelimit-headers] allows servers to publish current service limits to clients, whereas this draft allows servers to publish current service limits to oblivious proxies.
-The former specification allows clients to shape their request policy and avoid being throttled out, whereas this specification allows oblivious proxies to shape their request policy and avoid being throttled out.
+specification allows clients to shape their request policy and avoid being throttled out, whereas this specification allows oblivious proxies to shape their request policy and avoid being throttled out.